robohw/nanoParser/README.md

-A simple parser that recognizes keywords, variable identifiers, logical and mathematical operators, numbers, tags and strings.
+A simple parser that recognizes keywords, variable identifiers, logical and mathematical operators, numbers, labels and strings.
-Only 100 lines of pascal code.
+Only < 100 lines of pascal code.